Prithvi (1997 film)

 Shweta Menon.
-Actual director of the film was Deepak Shivdasani but Nithin Manmohan asked to leave the film between and Nithin took the place of director.
-First film of Suniel Shetty with Shilpa.
-Only film of Faraz Khan with Suniel Shetty as villain.
-Shilpa Shetty appeared second time in double role after Main Khiladi Tu Anari.
+The actual director of the film was Deepak Shivdasani, but Nithin Manmohan asked him to leave the film and took his place as director.
+This is the first film of Suniel Shetty with Shilpa, and the only film of Faraz Khan with Suniel Shetty as the villain.
+Shilpa Shetty appeared for the second time in a double role after Main Khiladi Tu Anari.